MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Deploying-Microsoft-Dynamics-NAV-Using-ClickOnce.md

         > [!IMPORTANT]
         >  You must specify the fully qualified path to mage.exe, such as `"C:\Program Files (x86)\Microsoft SDKs\Windows\v10.0A\Bin\NETFX 4.6.1 Tools\mage.exe"`.

         The *FromDirectory* parameter will include all files in all subdirectories found within the specified directory.
 If no directory is specified, such as in the example, mage.exe uses the current directory and subdirectories.
 For more information, see [Mage.exe](http://msdn.microsoft.com/en-us/library/acz3y3te\(v=vs.110\).aspx) in the MSDN Library.

         ClickOnce does not support having the same assembly duplicated in different folders.
 If you receive an error, then you will have to remove one of the copies, either in the manifest file or on disk, and then run the mage.exe again.
 The copy of OpenXML.dll in Add-Ins folder will not be needed in a ClickOnce deployment, therefore you can delete it.

-8. Update the application manifest.
-Open Microsoft.Dynamics.Nav.Client.exe.manifest in Notepad.
+8. Review the application manifest.

+    Open Microsoft.Dynamics.Nav.Client.exe.manifest in a text editor, like Notepad.
 You do not have to change anything in this file, but you should be aware of what it looks like.
 The application manifest has an identity \(assembly.assemblyIdentity\), which is referred to by the deployment manifest.
 This can be any string, and it will not be shown to end users.
 Note the version number, which will be used in upgrade scenarios.

-9. Optionally, sign the application manifest.
+9. (Optional) Sign the application manifest.
 If you do not sign the manifest, the user will get a security warning when he installs, because the publisher, who is you, cannot be verified.
 This means that the end user cannot distinguish between your application and malware.
 If you sign the manifest, the user will see that the application is coming from your company, and he will trust it.
 If you have the code signing certificate PartnerCodeSigningCertificate.cer and the private key PartnerPrivateKey.pvk, run the following commands.

      `cert2spc PartnerCodeSigningCertificate.cer PartnerSoftwarePublisherCertificate.spc`